BrianPulfer/ML-Tech-Cheatsheet/.github/README.md

 ## CLI Utilities

 ### Terminals
+[Alacritty](https://alacritty.org/) is among the most popular terminals in [r/unixporn](https://reddit.com/r/unixporn) and is compatible with all OSs.

 [Hyper.js](https://hyper.is/) allows for high customization and is available on MacOS, Windows and Linux.
 Interesting plugins are documented in this nice [repo](https://github.com/bnb/awesome-hyper).

 [iTerm2](https://iterm2.com/) is a MacOS only terminal emulator with lots of functionalities.